Harzia acremonioides

 Harzia acremonioides is a species of seed-borne fungus that occurs in the soil.
 It has been categorized in the Ceratostomataceae family and under the genus Harzia.
-The genus Harzia contains three accepted species: H. acremonioides, H. verrucose Hol-Jech, and H. velatea Hol-Jech.
+The genus Harzia contained up to three accepted species: H. acremonioides, H. verrucose, and H. velatea in 1974.
 Within the genus Harzia, H. acremonioides is one of the most common species that can be found in all climate regions around the world.